I could not stop crying as I was facing the role of an empty nester.

 I went from caretaker to supporter, and I didn’t like it one bit.
 My children are growing older and paving a path for themselves.
 College and career decisions are made with little guidance from me.
-Yes, I can offer my opinion (and I do), but it’s ultimately Grant and Connor’s decision on what path they follow.
+Yes, I can offer my opinion (and I do), but it’s ultimately my sons’ decisions on what path they follow.
 They will have to choose the best course for them, and I will support their choices.

 That’s when I began sobbing, and I couldn’t stop.

-When a friend texted Connor to see if he wanted to hang out at his house for a few hours, my sweet son jumped at the chance to leave the house and his crying mom.
+When a friend texted my younger son to see if he wanted to hang out at his house for a few hours, my sweet son jumped at the chance to leave the house and his crying mom.
 I can’t say that I blamed him.
 I would have gone too.

 “What’s he doing home early?”
 I thought to myself.

 I heard the door open, and his 6’2 silhouette outlined my bedroom door.